LairdCP/Pinnacle_100_oob_demo/README.md

 ## NB-IoT and LwM2M

-The OOB Demo can be compiled to work with NB-IoT and LwM2M communication to the cloud with the `build-lwm2m` task in [tasks.json](.vscode/tasks.json).
+The OOB Demo can be compiled to work with NB-IoT and LwM2M communication to the cloud with the `build lwm2m` task in [tasks.json](.vscode/tasks.json).

 For more details on the LwM2M demo, [read here](docs/readme_nbiot_lwm2m.md).